 Let’s say we wish to calculate the workdays or business days from January 11, 2017 to January 31, 2018.
 The holidays in between are:

-Now if I consider that the weekend falls on Saturday and Sunday, using the start date, end date and holidays given, I can calculate the number of working days.
+If we consider that the weekend falls on Saturday and Sunday, using the start date, end date and holidays given, we can calculate the number of working days.

 The formula to use would be: